alicekeller/alicekeller.github.io/_posts/2022-03-10-phenology.md

 str(phen2)
 ```

-Now that things are in their correct formats, there are some columns that need to be manipulated.
-For instance, we have the minimum and maximum temperatures for each season - a more informative metric may be mean temperature for each season.
+Now that things are in their correct formats, I did some manipulation.
+For instance, the data include minimum and maximum temperatures for each season - a more informative metric for me would be mean temperature for each season.
 I mutated the data to find the mean for each.

 ```{r}
 phen2 <- phen2 %>%